skapoor68/hypatia/README.md

 # Hypatia

+## Steps to run this fork (for Starlink's first shell)
+1. First create the basic parameters for the simulation.
+  `python main_starlink_550.py {total_time_s} {frequency_ms} isls_plus_grid {ground-stations} algorithm_free_one_only_over_isls ${num_threads}`
+  ground-stations should be of the format ground_stations_top_100.
+You can add new ground station files, but you need to make the corresponding changes in `main_helper.py`
+2. Create graphs for the simulation using the `paper/satgenpy_analysis/generate_all_graphs.py` file.
+Be sure to update the frequency, total time, as well as the simulation contellation you're running.
+The constellation name is made up of the different parameters you provide in the 1st step.
+You can copy the name over from the gen_data directory if needed.
+3. Once the graphs are created, run the `paper/satgenpy_analysis/perform_full_analysis.py` file.
+Be sure to update the constellation name.
+I have created some extra logic to distribute the workload amongst different threads.
+Take a look at that depending on the workload you're running -- that logic may not be applicable for you if your workload is very small.

 [![Build Status](https://travis-ci.com/snkas/hypatia.svg?branch=master)](https://travis-ci.com/snkas/hypatia)

 Hypatia is a low earth orbit (LEO) satellite network simulation framework.
 It pre-calculates network state over time, enables packet-level simulations using ns-3 and provides visualizations to aid understanding.